danieshrieza/Atom_Query_Bot/README.md

 # Requirement 📝

-In order for this Discord Bot to work properly and to avoid error from popping out in the terminal, use `pip` to install the following dependencies :
+In order for this Discord Bot to work properly and to avoid error from popping out in the terminal, use `pip` to install the listed dependencies on [requirements.txt](requirements.txt) using the command below :

-1. nextcord
-    - `pip install nextcord`

-2. Fraction
-    - `pip install Fraction`

-3. matplotlib
-    - `pip install matplotlib`

-4. numpy
-    - `pip install numpy`

-5. python-dotenv
-    - `pip install python-dotenv`
+`pip install -r requirements.txt`

 I've also used 4 built-in Python library in this project which is `math`, `datetime`, `os`, and `random`.